tcbarzyk/hacknc-2024/README.md

 ## Judge Questions
 1. Does the project have any feasible application and/or have a social impact that goes above and beyond?
 Will this help the community with a real problem they are facing?
 Can this be implemented?
 Will people find value and     use your project?

    Our project is practical and significant social impact, especially given the severity of the 2024 hurricane season.
 For our group specifically, our loved ones faced many devastating losses and their communities were
    destroyed.
 With the gradually increase in severity of hurricanes year after year, there is a clear issue that needs to be addressed, lack of preparedness and information.
 ReadyNow addresses this issue by consolidating essential resources in a user-friendly platform.

 2. Is this project unique and innovative?
 Is it a solution or creation we have never seen before?
 A better way of doing something?

    This project provides a better way to prepare for hurricanes by consolidating all of the most important information necessary to stay safe and informed during severe storms.

-3. What are our plans for expanding on the project in the future In the future, we plan to refine the UI and implement location-based features that allow users to find local storm shelters and receive notifications about power outages and road closures in their area.
+3. What are our plans for expanding on the project in the future?

+   In the future, we plan to refine the UI and implement location-based features that allow users to find local storm shelters and receive notifications about power outages and road closures in their area.

 ## References: